Friends of the Orangutans • 23 Oct 2020

 Captive breeding of orangutans is not conservation, and breeding these sensitive and emotional animals to only hold them captive for life is unethical.
 Zoos around the world should stop breeding orangutans.

 Instead of breeding orangutans in captivity, resources would be better spent on genuine orangutan conservation struggles such as protecting and connecting wild orangutan habitats, addressing human-orangutan conflict, and tackling the illegal wildlife trade.
 Advocacy support from the general public to courageously fight deforestation and the destruction of nature is crucial to secure the future of dwindling wildlife species.

-If you too think that orangutans should not be bred in zoos, share this article on your social media outlets, and send this article to your local officials and zoos and demand them to stop the captive breeding of orangutans.
+If you too think that orangutans should not be bred in zoos, share this important article on your social media outlets, and send it to your local government officials and zoos and demand them to stop the captive breeding of orangutans.